? Finding Robert Johnson in 2004 ?

 The church property on Money Road borders the

-Tallahatchie River about 2 miles north
+Tallahatchie River about 2 miles

 of Greenwood, MS. Thousands of graves are located within this isolated,